 About the Reviewer

 Mark Oromaner is an independent scholar (sociology).
-He spent more than 35 years in higher education as a faculty member, administrator , and researcher.
+He spent more than 35 years in higher education as a faculty member, administrator and researcher.
 His major research interests and publications focus on the sociology and history of higher education, and on the careers of scholars and scholarship in the social sciences.
 His research has appeared in journals such as The American Sociologist, British Journal of Sociology, Research in Higher Education, Philosophy of the Social Sciences, Social Studies of Science, and Knowledge: Creation, Diffusion, Utilization.